Frequently Asked Questions

 Q: How do I add additional users to the Transcript Center?

 A: If you are an Account Administrator for your high school or school district, you have access to create additional user accounts for your high school or school district from the Transcript Center application.
 If you have this access, you will have a “Manage Users” link under the Administration section of your Transcript Center home page.
-A focused tutorial on User Account Management will be available later this fall.

 Q: Do you have any tips to effectively search for a sending or receiving institution using the Transcript Center?